PhilipMostert/PointedSDMs/README.md

 mesh$crs <- projection
 ```

+Setting up the model is done easily with `intModel()`, where we specify
+the required components of the model:

 ``` r
 #Specify model -- here we run a model with one spatial covariate and a shared spatial field